Chubb runs for 130, Browns hold off winless Lions 13-10 | Times Leader

 He declined to speak with reporters following the game.

-Landry’s came on a gadget formation to open the second quarter.
+Landry’s 16-yard scoring run came on a gadget formation to open the second quarter.
 The Browns were determined to get Landry more touches, and the sure-handed receiver moved behind center with Mayfield shifting right.
 Landry took the snap and rolled left looking to throw back to his right.

 With nobody open, Landry tucked the ball and sprinted up the middle for his second rushing TD this season.